Insurance Claim Denial Aggressive Representation for Clients Nationwide

 After making landfall in Florida’s Big Bend area at 11:10 p.m. on September 26, 2024, Hurricane Helene’s impact on Florida extended to wreaking havoc across much of the Eastern Seaboard.
 Its path includes Georgia, Tennessee, Kentucky, North Carolina, South Carolina, Virginia, and West Virginia.
 It’s expected to dissipate somewhere in the Atlantic Ocean, having formed in the Gulf of Mexico and worked its way through popular destinations along the Panhandle.

-Sadly, as of September 28, 2024, a total 52 people have died due to Hurricane Helene, as well as 3 million homes and businesses being without power.
+Sadly, as of September 28, 2024, a total of 52 people have died due to Hurricane Helene, as well as 3 million homes and businesses being without power.
 Additionally, it’s anticipated the total cost of the storm’s destruction will be between $15 and $26 billion[1].

 It upgraded to a major hurricane from its initial forming as a tropical depression near the Caribbean but has downgraded as it has moved through the Southeast.
 Gulf Coast states like Texas, Louisiana, Mississippi, and Alabama experienced minimal effects.
 It will be weeks before the full effects of storm damage are published.
 Loss of life is still being counted.